oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ```

 ##### `nodeAffinity`
-`nodeAffinity` is conceptually similar to `nodeSelector`, it allows you to constrain the operator Pod to be scheduled on a node with certain labels.
-Node affinity feature provides advanced capabilities to limit Pod placement on specific nodes.
+Allows you to constrain the operator Pod to be scheduled on a Node with certain labels; it is conceptually similar to `nodeSelector`. `nodeAffinity` provides advanced capabilities to limit Pod placement on specific Nodes.
 See  [Assign Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) in the Kubernetes documentation for more details.
 This is optional and not required if the operator Pod can run on any Node or when using `nodeSelector`.

 Example:
 ```